JPFrancoia/JPFrancoia.github.io/_posts/2021-01-17-home-server.md

 and multiple lock downs...

+**EDIT 2 YEARS LATER**: I have been running the setup described below for two years now and I am extremely satisfied with its stability.
+The RAID has been behaving exactly as expected and I never had to do any maintenance on it (apart from monitoring the healh of the disks with SMART).
+The server just requires the occasional Arch update, but that's about it.

 ## Requirements

 My primary goal was to build a NAS to reliably store media (movies, series,